 Instructions

-- Remove from oil to a paper towel lined plate to remove excess grease.
+• Remove from oil and place on a paper towel lined plate to remove excess grease.
 Sprinkle with freshly cracked sea salt and black pepper, to taste.